carlogilmar/Personal-Blog/content/posts/live_views.md

 When we are opening an url in the browser for show our **Live View** there happening many things:

-1. A regular `HTTP Request` is sended
+1. A regular `HTTP Request` is sent
 2. The assets are rendered
 3. The **Live View** provides a signed **session data**
 4. This **session data** is stored on the client